Understanding JSON Errors - Common Code Issues

 Now, if you want to show this to students.
 Oh, there you go.
 Shawshank Redemption.

 There.
 Okay.
 Can we have another one besides Shawshank?
-I'm going to tell it not to tell it Shawshank.
+I'm going to tell it not to give Shawshank as a result.

 Ah, boy.
 Alright.
 Huh.